Asian markets lower after Wall Street recovers to new high

 The Dow Jones Industrial Average gained 0.7% to 34,433.84 while the Nasdaq Composite lost 0.1% to 14,360.39.

-In energy markets, benchmark U.S. crude lost 14 cents to $73.91 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 1 cent to $74.04 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 75 cents to $74.05 a barrel Friday.
-Brent crude, the basis for international oil prices, shed 23 cents to $75.15 per barrel in London.
+Brent crude, the basis for international oil prices, shed 10 cents to $75.28 per barrel in London.
 It gained 62 cents the previous session to $76.18.